PaulTran47/paultran47.github.io/README.md

 ---

 ### Acknowledgements
-Below are the awesome GitHub repos that made optimisation of my website possible:
+Below are the awesome resources used to make my website as optimised as possible:

 * [Autoprefixer CSS](https://github.com/postcss/autoprefixer);
 * [google-webfonts-helper](https://github.com/majodev/google-webfonts-helper);